 Honda Ridgeline Road Test

-Honda pleased many weekend warriors with the introduction of its 2005 Ridgeline, which was considered a smaller, lighter pickup than its work-bred competitors.
-Rather than following the decades-old formula of body-on-frame design and a live rear axle, the Ridgeline used unit-body construction and an independent rear suspension, like the mild-mannered SUV it was based on.
-Despite that seemingly sound logic, the first generation's unconventional styling didn't help sales.
+Honda pleased many weekend warriors with the 2005 introduction of its previous Ridgeline, which was considered a smaller, lighter pickup than its work-bred competitors.
+Rather than following the decades-old formula of body-on-frame design and a live rear axle, the Ridgeline used unit-body construction and an independent rear suspension--borrowing underpinnings from the mild-mannered Honda Pilot SUV.

 The independent suspension that makes the trunk space possible also contributes to a much more comfortable ride and better handling than all conventional trucks.
-In addition, the Ridgeline retains the slick V6 powertrain, which contributes to a quiet ambience.
+It drives very much like a contemporary SUV rather than an antiquated load hauler--as the Ridgeline's basic platform is still shared with the Honda Pilot and Acura MDX.
+The interior is very quiet, even on an extended highway cruise.

 Honda claims the Ridgeline outpaces traditional midsized trucks in towing capacity and cargo hauling, but like the first generation, towing is limited to 5,000 pounds.
 Competitors like the Chevrolet Colorado (nearly 7,000 pounds) and the Toyota Tacoma (6,400 pounds) have greater towing capacities.
-While the bed is shallow, it's easy to load gear into thanks to its lower height.
-Honda's given the Ridgeline some off-roading capability, but this truck is certainly not for boulder hopping.
+The 2017 Honda Ridgeline has some off-roading capability, but it wouldn't be wise to take this truck on a day of serious boulder hopping.
+This is where the independent suspension will fall short compared to traditional pickup trucks.

 All cars come with basic warranty coverage, also known as a bumper-to-bumper warranty.
 This protects consumers against unexpected problems with non-wear items.
 Powertrain warranty protects against engine and transmission troubles.
 Rust through, or corrosion warranty, covers rust to non-damaged components.
 Roadside aid provides on-location assistance in case of a breakdown and may include limited towing services.